lanthale/PhotoSlide/README.md

 ## Steps to create your own build
-- Install AdoptJDK 14 or later (you can also use openjdk or Azul)
+- Install AdoptOpenJDK 14 or later (you can also use openjdk or Azul)
 - Install maven
+- On Windows install WiX 3.xx tools, On OSX install XCode including CMD tools
 - Run maven with: mvn clean compile package -Ppackage -f PhotoSlide/pom.xml

+The maven file is downloading every dependency automatically in the background.